Issued by the Catholic Center for Studies and Media - Jordan. Editor-in-chief Fr. Rif'at Bader - موقع أبونا abouna.org

 By Fr.
 Dr. Rif’at Bader :

-In a shocking and painful scene, the occupation authorities in Jerusalem have prevented Latin Patriarch of Jerusalem Cardinal Pierbattista Pizzaballa and Custos of the Holy Land Father Francesco Ilpo from entering the Church of the Holy Sepulcher to celebrate Palm Sunday Mass, which the Catholic Church marks.
+In a shocking and painful scene, the occupation authorities in Jerusalem prevented the Latin Patriarch of Jerusalem, Cardinal Pierbattista Pizzaballa, and the Custos of the Holy Land, Father Francesco Ielpo, from entering the Church of the Holy Sepulcher to celebrate the Palm Sunday liturgy.
+Today the Catholic Church observes the Feast of the Palms to mark the start of the Holy Week.

-How troubling this image is: A patriarch on his way to pray, comes only to find the doors of the Church of the Holy Sepulcher shut in his face, and to be told to return to his patriarchate.
-It is a heartbreaking scene that raises serious questions about what the holy city has come to.
+What a terrible sight: a Patriarch goes to pray in the beginning of the holiest week of Christianity, only to find the doors of the Church of the Holy Sepulcher closed before him and be asked to return to his patriarchate.
+It is a scene that pains the heart and raises deep questions about what the situation in the Holy City has become.

-What has happened cannot be separated from a broader reality, namely Muslims were prevented from going to Al-Aqsa Mosque during Eid al-Fitr, and now the Patriarch of Jerusalem is banned from going to the Church of the Holy Sepulcher.
-What a time is this, where freedom of worship is violated in such a way?
-And what arrogance that disregards religious freedom and the historic “status quo” agreed upon for centuries?
+What happened today cannot be separated from a broader scene: Muslims were prevented from reaching Al-Aqsa Mosque at Eid al-Fitr, and today, the Patriarch of Jerusalem was prevented from reaching the Church of the Holy Sepulcher.
+What kind of time is this in which freedom of worship is violated in such a manner?
+What arrogance disregards religious rites and the historical "Status Quo" agreed upon for centuries?

-The joint statement issued by the Latin Patriarchate and the Custody of the Holy Land was clear by calling things by their name and describing what happened as an inappropriate and a reckless behavior.
+The joint statement by the Latin Patriarchate and the Custody of the Holy Land was clear in its description, naming things as they are and calling what happened an inappropriate and reckless act.

-Despite this, the Church remains a witness to hope and to the Resurrection of Lord Christ, who walked the path of the Cross.
-As Christ carried His Cross, believers today carry their own heavy crosses, awaiting the dawn of resurrection and holding fast to the belief that no matter how long the night is, freedom and peace will come.”
+Nevertheless, the Church remains a witness to hope, a witness to the Resurrection of the Lord who passed through the way of the Cross.
+Just as Christ bore his cross, believers today carry their heavy cross, awaiting the dawn of the Resurrection Christians believe firmly that freedom and peace will come, however long the night endures.

-We conclude with the words of Ahmad Shawqi’s address before General Allenby as he was about to enter Jerusalem:
+We conclude with what Ahmed Shawqi said to General Allenby as he was about to enter Jerusalem: